Sets the constant buffers used by the pixel shader pipeline stage.

 The Direct3D 11.1 runtime, which is available on Windows 8 and later operating systems, can bind a larger number of ID3D11Buffer resources to the shader than the maximum constant buffer size that is supported by shaders (4096 constants – 4*32-bit components each).
 When you bind such a large buffer, the shader can access only the first 4096 4*32-bit component constants in the buffer, as if 4096 constants is the full size of the buffer.

-If the application wants the shader to access other parts of the buffer, it must call the PSSetConstantBuffers1 method instead.
+To enable the shader to access other parts of the buffer, call PSSetConstantBuffers1 instead of PSSetConstantBuffers.
+PSSetConstantBuffers1 has additional parameters pFirstConstant and pNumConstants.